 From what I have noticed so far, the camera works well right out of the box.
 Although, you should know that these camera ports have an additional section in the Settings area for the app.
 There are a number of things you can change here to experiment and see if you can get better results.

 For example, ports of the GCam app need to have certain settings changed in order to even work properly.

-This doesn’t seem to be the case for the Xiaomi Redmi Note 7 as the Google Camera port linked above works right out of the box.
+This doesn’t seem to be the case for the Xiaomi Redmi Note 7 or Redmi Note 7 Pro as the Google Camera port linked above works right out of the box.
 You can even see me go through the settings, and take a photograph in the embedded video above.
 But remember, the Redmi Note 7 already has a good camera setup out of the box.

 That isn’t to say that the Google Camera port can’t improve various photos in certain lighting situations.
 Google’s camera application has been known to consistently take the best ‘auto’ mode photos compared to other devices/apps.
 But it can be difficult to find the difference in some situations.